-- The Collection Fund Account can be found, along with the associated notes, on pages 87 to 90. - Due to the risks and uncertainty surrounding Business Rates income during the Covid-19 pandemic, there was no Norfolk Business Rates Pool formed for 2021/22.
-However, the Pool has been reformed for the 2022/23 financial year.
+- The Collection Fund Account can be found, along with the associated notes, on pages 87 to 90. - 6.7 The Council has been a member in a business rates pool for the 2022/23 financial year alongside other surrounding district councils and Norfolk County Council.
 Being in the Pool allows growth in the business rates collected in Norfolk to be retained locally, rather than being passed to central government.
 The retained growth amount is paid over in the form of a levy payment to Norfolk County Council as the lead Council for the Pool. - The Council can retain all the income it receives from renewable energy schemes, provided it granted planning permission for the scheme.
 When completing the NNDR1 each year the Council must include the amount it anticipates it will receive.
 Any variation will be carried forward to the following year. - 6.9 The business rate income is paid into the Collection Fund and then distributed to Central Government, the County Council and NNDC in accordance with the proportionate shares set out in the Scheme.
 The distribution is based on the NNDR1 return and any variances at outturn will produce a surplus or deficit on the Collection Fund which is then distributed in the following year.